fuzzylabs/edge-vision-power-estimation/model_training/README.md

 ### Mapping power to layer runtimes

 This is the most tricky part of the pipeline.
-We are given raw dataset with time-stamped power log as a separate file and time-stamped layer runtime as a separate file.
-We have to find the power value that is closest to the time when that particular layer completed.
+We obtain a raw dataset with time-stamped power logs and time-stamped layer runtime as separate files.
+To map the power to the layer runtimes, we have to find the power value at the time of completion of the given layer.

 > [!NOTE]
 > This logic is implemented inside the `compute_layer_metrics_by_cycle` function of the [data_preprocess.py](./data_preparation/data_preprocess.py) python script.